 - The technique used in surgery:

-Some techniques are better in providing better speech and fewer issues for the kids with cleft palate.
+Some techniques are better in providing better speech and fewer issues for the kids with cleft palate is the secret.
 For example, radical muscle repair is a good technique.